 Accounting & Human Resources Coordinatorlfrost@mepca.org

-Lisa performs various accounting and human resources functions on behalf of the organization, and she assists the CFO with other business, financial and administrative affairs.
+Lisa performs various accounting and human resources functions on behalf of the organization, and she assists the Director of Finance and Operations with other business, financial and administrative affairs.
 Her previous work experience includes bookkeeping, municipal government administration, and human resources.
 She earned her bachelor’s degree in business administration from the University of Southern Maine.
-Lisa’s primary role is supporting the CFO and performing finance office & HR functions.
+Lisa’s primary role is performing finance office & HR functions.

 Training and Communications Specialistawatkins@mepca.org